Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/TilingParametersProgramming.md

 ```

-One can see in this prameters all the global parameters of the transfer, but the order of the memory access is specified by the `traversing_parameters`:
+You can see in these parameters all the global details of the transfer.
+The order of memory access is specified by the `traversing_parameters`:

 ```C++
 struct traversing_parameters